FullByte/FullByte.github.io/docs/tech/hack/challenges/tryhackme.com.md

 ## [DogCat](https://tryhackme.com/room/dogcat)

+This is a full write up of the "dogcat" CTF @ <https://tryhackme.com/room/dogcat>.

 ### First look

 We know there is a website hosting dog and cat pictures.
 Let's have a look...